Improve Adult Listening Skills

 Practice Empathy

-Empathy is a key component when trying to improve your listening skills.
-Do what you can to put yourself in their shoes as they are speaking.
+Empathy is a key component when trying to build effective listening skills.
+Do what you can to put yourself in someone else’s shoes as they are speaking.
 Try to take in what they are feeling – not in the context of your life with your beliefs and expectations, but in the context of theirs.
+Take a few small steps to try to truly see their point of view.

 Let go of the instant replies that pop into your head.
 We all have our struggles and we’ve all been through challenges.
 It is a gift to have someone share their honest and raw feelings with you, despite what you may be thinking or have gone through yourself.
 When we can truly put ourselves in other people’s shoes, we allow ourselves to grow.